Skip to content

-The Celtic calendar includes four main religious festivals, including Samhain, which the Celts celebrated throughout the year.
-These pagan festivals marked the ending of one season and the beginning of another and their effect resonated throughout the continent and extended through time.
-Many Christian religious festivals were built on Celtic pagan festivals that originated from the Emerald Isle.
+The Celtic calendar includes four main religious festivals, including Samhain, which the Celts celebrated yearly.
+These pagan festivals marked the ending of one season and the beginning of another, and their effect resonated throughout the continent and extended through time.
+Many Christian religious festivals were built on Celtic pagan festivals from the Emerald Isle.

-We will take this article to talk about Samhain, which denotes the last festival of the Celtic calendar and symbolises the hibernation of winter before the calendar begins the following February again.
-Let’s learn what Samhain is, why and what it symbolises, the customs and traditions that celebrants observe during Samhain and how the festival evolved over the years.
-Moreover, we will learn about the link between Samhain and modern-day Halloween, Neopaganism, Wicca and how you can celebrate Samhain at home.
+This article will discuss Samhain, the last festival of the Celtic calendar, symbolising winter hibernation before the calendar begins again in February.
+Let’s learn what Samhain is, why and what it symbolises, the customs and traditions that celebrants observe during Samhain, and how the festival has evolved over the years.
+Moreover, we will learn about the link between Samhain and modern-day Halloween, Neopaganism, and Wicca, as well as how to celebrate Samhain at home.

 What is Samhain?

-Samhain was the festival where celebrants gathered around bonfires to mark the end of the harvest season and welcome the darkest times of the year; the winter months.
-Among the ancient Celtic gods was the Sun, and in veneration of the Sun, the Celts used sunset to mark the end of one day and the beginning of another.
-This explains why Samhain celebrations start after sunset on 31st October and end by sunset on 1st November.
+Samhain was a festival during which celebrants gathered around bonfires to mark the end of the harvest season and welcome the darkest times of the year, the winter months.
+Among the ancient Celtic gods was the Sun, and in awe of the Sun, the Celts used sunset to mark the end of one day and the beginning of another.
+This explains why Samhain celebrations start after sunset on 31 October and end by sunset on 1 November.

 Samhain was a time of connection between the celebrants, the ancient gods, divine beings and lost loved ones.
 A long-standing belief of Samhain is the barrier between our world and the beyond is at its thinnest during Samhain.
 Celebrants eagerly awaited this festival to connect with loved ones, ask the gods for blessings in the new year, and unintentionally allow fairies to cross into our world.

 The ancient Celtic religion denoted that the worshippers experienced many mischievous acts during Samhain, such as tricks and sometimes pranks.
-Celebrants then believed this mischief was the gods’ doing, and they must offer sacrifices so the deities would spare them from further tricks.
+Celebrants then believed this mischief was the gods’ doing, and they had offered sacrifices so the deities would spare them from further tricks.
 This is why Samhain celebrations included animal sacrifices to appease the gods and make the new year free of fear and danger.

 Since Samhain marked the end of the harvest season, this end needed a proper celebration.
 Each celebrant home lit a hearth fire until they finished gathering the harvest.
 After the harvest finished, the Druid priests led the people in lighting a massive community fire.
 Because Samhain was a veneration of the Sun, the community fire consisted of a large wheel that sparked flames and resembled the Sun.
 Prayers accompanied the flaming wheel, and each celebrant went home afterwards with a small flame to reignite their burnt hearth.